-As the number of doctors offering stem cell therapies is growing in the U.S., there is renewed interest in ensuring that such therapies are backed up with scientific research.
+As the number of doctors offering total nucleated cell therapies is growing in the U.S., there is renewed interest in ensuring that such therapies are backed up with scientific research.

 That is certainly reasonable.
-With that knowledge, we are excited to know that yet another study has shown the incredible potential of stem cells for regenerative medicine.
-This particular study has to do with retinal stem cells and their ability to restore sight under certain conditions.
+With that knowledge, we are excited to know that yet another study has shown the incredible potential of total nucleated cells for regenerative medicine.
+This particular study has to do with retinal total nucleated cells and their ability to restore sight under certain conditions.

-The study out of the RIKEN Center for Developmental Biology looked at the potential of using induced pluripotent stem cells to treat laboratory mice suffering from end-stage retinal degeneration.
-According to a report published in Stem Cell Reports earlier this month, researchers were able to use the stem cells to establish new connections with neighboring cells to improve retinal function.
+The study out of the RIKEN Center for Developmental Biology looked at the potential of using induced pluripotent total nucleated cells to treat laboratory mice suffering from end-stage retinal degeneration.
+According to a report published in total nucleated cell Reports earlier this month, researchers were able to use the total nucleated cells to establish new connections with neighboring cells to improve retinal function.
 Half the mice in the study experienced full functional restoration.

 The study brings researchers one step closer to attempting the procedure on human patients.
 Science Daily quoted lead researcher Masayo Takahashi as saying that his group is now ready to begin moving toward clinical trials.
 They are encouraged enough by their most recent research to believe that those eventual trials will produce positive results.